-Fawkham Parish's listed buildings and their settings should be conserved.
+Fawkham Parish's heritage sites including archaeological sites, listed buildings, historic landscape features and their settings should be conserved in a manner appropriate to their significance.
 The open rural character of Baldwin's Green Conservation Area and its setting should be preserved and enhanced.
 Any development should be designed to a high quality and retain those buildings and other features, including open spaces, trees and views which make a significant contribution to the character of Baldwins Green Conservation Area.